 Where We Work

-With operations in 20 of India’s 29 states, Pratham reaches millions of children and youth each year from Kashmir to Tamil Nadu.
-Our methods have also spread beyond India’s borders through ASER, which has inspired parallel citizen-led assessments of children’s learning in a dozen countries.
+With operations in 20 of India’s 29 states, Pratham reaches millions of children and youth each year, from Kashmir to Tamil Nadu.
+Our methods have also spread beyond India’s borders through ASER, which has inspired parallel citizen-led assessments of children’s learning in fourteen countries.

 “ASER is more than a survey.
 By making children’s learning visible to parents, teachers and policymakers, it has become a mobilizing force for better-quality education.
 It has helped to turn the government’s focus beyond enrollment, toward learning.
 And Pratham is not just diagnosing the problem.
 It is also introducing simple methods that teach children basic skills.
 Because of ASER, communities and now states are adopting these methods in learning camps and during the school day.”